TecBrix

 In 2003, Site Reliability Engineering, or SRE, came into being at Google’s headquarters before DevOps culture was introduced.
 The birth of Site Reliability Engineering was a direct result of developers’ efforts trying to turn Google’s enterprise-grade framework & web existence into more trustworthy, seamless, and flexible.
 The approach implemented by Google set a new performance benchmark, and other tech giants like Netflix & Amazon followed this new trend to improve their digital presence.

 Site Reliability Engineering eventually became a dedicated tech domain focused on creating seamless digital solutions.
 The key focus areas of this technology include enterprise-grade performance, capacity generation, risk mitigation, and disaster management.
-It fully supports some of the crucial aspects of the DevOps Industry like continuous integration & continuous delivery (CI/CD) and automation of routine workflows.
+It fully supports some of the crucial aspects of the DevOps Industry.
+It’s like continuous integration & continuous delivery (CI/CD) and automation of routine workflows.

 This Guide Will Help You Discover What is Site Reliability Engineering And How It Supports Key Areas of Digital Technology Around The Globe.
 Let’s Discuss in More Detail.